 (As terraces have reopened recently, we didn't order take away, but sat down and enjoyed their perfect brew from a mug.
 Yay!)

 This sustainable coffee/tea bar and plant shop in one serves carefully selected coffee and tea from Brew Impact.
 The transformed lush garage by owner Arash is situated alongside a little park called Schengenplein where you can enjoy your drink at one of the benches.

-This plant based coffee bar is located close to the Kloosterstraat for antique and midcentury design shopping.
+This plant based coffee bar is located close to the Kloosterstraat, which is known for antique and midcentury design shopping.
 'Koco' is the latest addition to the well-known Caffènation 'family' and settled in the same building as Belgian denim brand Eat Dust.
 Here you can expect to drink light roasted coffee with fruity flavours made from in-season and traceable beans, for which the farmer received a fair price.

 As the name and logo (a hook) suggests, this coffee bar is opened in a former butchery and has some nice references in the interior to its former purpose.
 In 2020 the owners of Butchers started their own micro roastery in Antwerp, named Andy Roasters with their philosophy: 'Digging.
 Playing.
 Understanding Coffee'.